A tough hard look

 In my 23 years of policing, I have sat back and watched the various cliques in my agency and have made some interesting observations.

-And I’m betting that these are very similar to every other police department in the country.
+And I’m betting that these are very similar to almost every police agency in this country.

 Let’s start with the female officer cliques.